cardosoccc/.chunkt/mln/ml_coursera_washington/ml_coursera_washington_week1.md

         - must be found with combinatorial search methods

     - continuous
-        - continuous must be found by numerical seach methods
+        - must be found by numerical search methods

     - mixed
         - symbolic (discrete) and continuous